Bali - Kuta, Legian, Seminyak

 Surfing, beach holidays, shopping and evening entertainment are the main occupations and leisure in Kuta, and interesting attractions are virtually absent.
 The beach is very nice but almost always crowded.
 Kuta has received special recognition among surfers.
 Long sandy beach with a lack of dangerous rocks or coral, makes it especially attractive for beginners.
 Large, Western-style shopping centres are virtually absent in Bali, but the best ones are located in the Kuta area.
 Here you can taste many dishes of international and local cuisine.
 Restaurants are usually either very cheap or medium price range.
 Exclusive restaurants a bit, but they are there.
 The most prestigious restaurants in nearby Seminyak.
 All the bars and restaurants serve alcohol freely.

-In connection with the growing popularity of Bali, Kuta is continually developing, having, thus, unsightly, poorly planned buildings, often chaotic and oversaturated.
+In connection with increasing popularity of Bali, Kuta is continually developing, having, thus, unsightly, poorly planned buildings, often chaotic and oversaturated.
 Some streets with potholes on the road and the rules of the road do not mean much for its members.
 Most of the roads are crowded with scooters, taxis and private cars.
 Local motorists beeps during overtaking or when squeezed into the limited space on the road between other vehicles.
 Drivers often fold the side mirrors of their car, maneuvering on a narrow strip of the road amongst parked cars.
 However, this disorder does not repel tourists, and each year hundreds of thousands of visitors choose the place of your stay.

 Today, tourists enjoy free access to WiFi in local shops, restaurants, cafes and hotels.
 Dealers aggressively trying to sell to tourists while walking on the streets or sitting in restaurants.